-This section includes expert help for all DB2 UDB LUW categories and statistics in the Embarcadero Performance Center views and pages.
-For detailed information on using the application, see Using Embarcadero Performance Center.
+This section includes expert help for all DB2 UDB LUW categories and statistics in the Performance Center views and pages.
+For detailed information on using the application, see Using Performance Center.
 This help is divided into the following sections:

 - Home View Statistics

 - Memory Page Statistics

 - Object Page Statistics

 - Contention Page Statistics

 - I/O Page Statistics

 - Users Page Statistics

 - Space Page Statistics

-- · Instance Page Statistics
+- Instance Page Statistics

-The Embarcadero Performance Center Home view lets you review availability and overall performance of all monitored databases from a single window.
+In the Performance Center Home view you can review availability and overall performance of all monitored databases from a single window.
 Statistics on the Home view are organized into the following categories: